 The flavors sound amazing.
 It has all my favorite things – chocolate, coconut, cream cheese, whipped cream…YUMMM…!

-14. Kristi @ Inspiration Kitchen
+10. Kristi @ Inspiration Kitchen says:

 These look delicious!
 I (thank goodness) have always loved coconut and the texture of it has never bothered me – but I’m with you – I love coconut milk too!
 I use coconut milk when I make white rice and it makes the kitchen smell amazing and the rice has fabulous flavor.
 What I love about this recipe is – I’m a huge fan of German chocolate and cheesecake is one of my favorite things, so topping them with coconut is definitely a recipe I’m trying!
 Pinned!